 Optimizing E-E-A-T Signals for AI Recognition and Trust

-Implementing Structured Data to Enable AI Content Extraction
+Implementing Structured Data to Support Content Understanding

 Critical Mistakes to Avoid When Adapting to Search Generative Experience